leesel/hackher413-docker-workshop/README.md

 ```
 You should see the default mongo databases.

+### Step 4
-4. Let's go back to the app for a moment...Create a Dockerfile in the root directory of the project.
+Let's go back to the app for a moment...Create a Dockerfile in the root directory of the project.
 The file will literally
 be called "Dockerfile".

+### Step 5
-5. First, we will start by creating the build image:
+First, we will start by creating the build image:
 ```
 FROM node:10 as build
 WORKDIR /app-install